kuzzleio/documentation/src/api/1/controller-document/search/index.md

 * `scroll`: creates a forward-only result cursor.
 This option must be set with a [time duration](https://www.elastic.co/guide/en/elasticsearch/reference/5.6/common-options.html#time-units), at the end of which the cursor is destroyed.
 If set, a cursor identifier named `scrollId` is returned in the results.
 This cursor can then be moved forward using the [scroll]({{ site_base_path }}api/1/controller-document/scroll) API action
 * `size`: set the maximum number of documents returned per result page

----

-## Body properties

-### Optional:

-* `query`: the search query itself, using the [ElasticSearch Query DSL](https://www.elastic.co/guide/en/elasticsearch/reference/5.6/query-dsl.html) syntax.
-* `aggregations`: control how the search result should be [aggregated](https://www.elastic.co/guide/en/elasticsearch/reference/5.6/search-aggregations.html)
-* `sort`: contains a list of fields, used to [sort search results](https://www.elastic.co/guide/en/elasticsearch/reference/5.6/search-request-sort.html), in order of importance

-An empty body matches all documents in the queried collection.

----

 ## Response